thegworld/gtx-browser/docs/rust.md

 # Guidelines

-Rust in Chromium is not production-ready.
+Rust in GTx Browser is not production-ready.
 It is guarded behind a GN flag which is off by default.

-Rust is only used in //third_party/rust, for crates developed outside of the Chromium tree.
+Rust is only used in //third_party/rust, for crates developed outside of the GTx Browser tree.

 # Status